Codeception/Codeception/tests/README.md

 ### Demo Application

-This modules requre a web server with demo application running.
+When module requre a web server with demo application running.
 You can find this app in `tests/data/app`.
 To execute tests for **PhpBrowser**, **WebDriver** you need to start a web server in this dir:

 ```
 php -S 127.0.0.1:8000 -t tests/data/app